-WordPress is the world's most popular publishing platforms, and it's currently estimated to power 17.6% of all websites.
+WordPress is the world's most popular publishing platforms, and it's currently estimated to power 17.6 per cent of all websites.
 It's highly customisable, very easy to use and, probably the best part, it's completely free, making it an obvious choice for anythong from a simple blog to an online design portfolio.

 Because of its enormous popularity, there's a wealth of WordPress tutorials online to help you get to grips with the content management system.
 But with so much choice, things can often get confusing.